 Family Justice Center Alliance

 www.familyjusticecenter.org Family justice centers have advantages over traditional shelters, as they typically have legal resources, child abuse experts, and law enforcement all located together, as a sort of “one stop shopping” model.
-This site will let you see if there is a family justice center near you.
+Follow this link and see if there is a family justice center near you.

 victimconnect.org/get-help/connect-directory/ This site allows you to connect with a wide variety of resources, including shelters and legal resources.

 As horrible as it sounds, if your partner has abused you and/ or your child, the odds of you being able to protect your child from further abuse and trauma is low.
 To succeed in the legal system and protect your child you will need specialized help.
 Here are some resources to help.

 Phone: (612) 824-8768 or (800) 903-0111, ext 1

 http://www.bwjp.org/services/legal-advocacy-for-victims.html Speak with a domestic violence and custody expert about your case.

 www.child-justice.org Provides free legal services for qualifying, non-abusive parents when the case involves child abuse